Seattle safe consumption site advocates undeterred by federal ruling

 The news of the ruling comes as Public Health – Seattle & King County noted 42 overdose deaths between Dec.
 27, 2020, and Jan.
 9, 2021.
 It is the most the county has ever had in a two-week span.

-“One thing I'd love to clarify is we actually have a methamphetamine crisis here in Seattle, King County, in Washington state,” Rawlins said.
+“One thing I'd love to clarify is we actually have a methamphetamine crisis here in Seattle, King County, in Washington state,” said Rawlins.
 “We continue to say the 'opioid crisis' and 'or the opioid' situation.
 And that is a very whitewashed way to conceptualize what is happening outside in Seattle, King County, in Washington State.”

 Safe consumption sites would only be a part of the solution, he said.

-“There are many, many interventions that local leaders need to step up and implement if we're actually going to reduce the problematic drug use that we see happening outside on the streets of Seattle and King County,” Rawlins said.
+“There are many, many interventions that local leaders need to step up and implement if we're actually going to reduce the problematic drug use that we see happening outside on the streets of Seattle and King County,” said Rawlins.